vegather/Swipable-Table-View-Cell/README.md

 ## Instructions

-A subclass of UITableViewCell that makes it possible to swipe left or right on an item to check it off, or remove it.
+`SwipableTableViewCell` is a subclass of `UITableViewCell` that makes it possible to swipe left or right on an item to check it off, or remove it.
 Kind of like how Apple's Mail app works.
-You can set up your cells like you normally would in your Storyboard, just remember to set SwipableTableViewCell as your class, like this:
+You can set up your cells like you normally would in your Storyboard, just remember to set `SwipableTableViewCell` as your class, like this:

 ![Screenshot](http://imgur.com/Wj76KcD.png)

-When you want to receive the swipe actions, just set yourself (your UIViewController typically) as the delegate of the cell.
+When you want to receive the swipe actions, just set yourself (your `UIViewController` typically) as the delegate of the cell.
 The easiest place to do this is probably in `tableView:cellForRowAtIndexPath:`.
 You will then receive callbacks on a protocol that looks like this:

 ```
 protocol SwipableTableViewCellDelegate {